khronus/khronus/README.md

 	select count from "metricCounter" where time > now() - 3m and time < now() - 50s group by time(5m)
 ```

-As the examples show, in order to specify times you can use the function now() with some modifiers to substract seconds (s), minutes (m), hours (h), days (d) or weeks (w).
+As shown in the examples, in order to specify times you can use the function now() with some modifiers to substract seconds (s), minutes (m), hours (h), days (d) or weeks (w).
-Besides that, you can speciffy a timestamp like this:
+Besides that, you can specify a timestamp like this:

 ```sql
 	select count from "metricCounter" where time > 1419878249000 group by time(5m)